-- (1) The amount of the membership fee to be paid by each category of member shall be determined by the committee from time to time. - (2) A member of the Association must pay to the Association the membership fee: - (a) except as provided by paragraph (b), before 1 July in each calendar year, or - (b) if the member becomes a member on or after 1 July in any calendar yearon becoming a member and before 1 July in each succeeding calendaryear. - (3) Except as expressly stated in this Constitution, the membership fee paid by a member is not refundable. - (4) If a member fails to pay the applicable membership fee by the membership expiry date as determined by the committee from time to time, the public officer may remove the name of the member from the register of members.
+- (1) The amount of the membership fee to be paid by each category of member shall be determined by the committee from time to time. - (2) A member of the Association must pay to the Association the membership fee: - (a) in the case of an annual membership, before 1 July in each calendar year, or in the case of a membership for a lesser period than 1 year, before the date of expiry of the period of membership. - (3) Except as expressly stated in this Constitution, the membership fee paid by a member is not refundable. - (4) If a member fails to pay the applicable membership fee by the membership expiry date as determined by the committee from time to time, the public officer may remove the name of the member from the register of members.